micah-newsum/micah-newsum.github.io/README.md

 ### Abstraction
 Abstraction serves to hide complex implementations and only expose the necessary features or behaviors.
 It focuses on what an object does rather than how it does is.

-Abstraction helps reduce cognitive load by allowing developers to focus on higher level interactions without needing to understand all the intricate details.
+Abstraction helps reduce complexity and the cognitive load required by the developer when interacting with an object.
+Developers are able to focus on higher level interactions without needing to understand all the intricate details.
 It also enhances maintainability by decoupling the interface from the implementation.
 ```typescript
 abstract class Animal {
     abstract makeSound(): void; // Abstract method